 Nonresident Senior Fellow - Economic Studies, Center for Health Policy, USC-Brookings Schaeffer Initiative for Health Policy

-Professor - USC School of Pharmacy and Price School of Public Policy
+Professor - USC Price School of Public Policy

 Dementia kills about 1.5 million people worldwide each year.
 This figure may not surprise Americans, where the problems of Alzheimer’s and dementia are (rightly) getting a lot of attention, including a Presidential Proclamation last year.1 What may surprise many Americans, however, is that tuberculosis kills about the same number of people worldwide (so does diarrhea).
 The public health community emphasizes the urgency of addressing tuberculosis, noting its global burden is greater than that of any other disease, including dementia.2 This makes sense, given that tuberculosis often afflicts people at young ages and shortens their productive lifespan, whereas dementia appears much later in life.
 There are strong economic and moral cases for pursuing treatment for both diseases, but the biomedical industry is responding differently to them.
 In particular, potential treatments currently under development globally for Alzheimer’s outnumber those for tuberculosis by more than three to one (figure 1).

 What explains the difference?
 In part, it’s the nature of each disease’s victims.
 Dementia is the third leading cause of death in high-income countries, while tuberculosis doesn’t even crack the top 13 (figure 2).
 The story is reversed in lower middle-income countries such as Nigeria and Indonesia — tuberculosis makes the top five, while dementia doesn’t make the list.
 The point is not that the life of a rich person matters more than that of a poor person, but that the amount countries are willing to pay for treatments matters in setting development priorities.

 The relationship between drug spending and drug discovery